 It is widely accepted that not all the records and materials collected or created during the course of an archaeological project require preservation in perpetuity.
 These records and materials constitute the working project archive, which will be subject to selection, in order to establish what will be retained for long-term curation.

-The aim of Selection is to ensure that all the elements retained from the Working Project Archive for inclusion in the Archaeological Archive are appropriate to establish the significance of the project and support future research, outreach, engagement, display and learning activities.
-Selection should be focused on selecting what is to be retained to support these future needs, rather than deciding what can be dispersed.
+The aim of selection is to ensure that all the elements retained from the working project archive for inclusion in the archaeological archive are appropriate to establish the significance of the project and support future research, outreach, engagement, display and learning activities.
+Selection should be focused on choosing what is to be retained to support these future needs, rather than deciding what can be dispersed.

-A Selection Strategy details the project-specific Selection process, agreed by all Stakeholders, which will be applied to a Working Project Archive prior to its transfer into curatorial care as the Archaeological Archive.
+A selection strategy details the project-specific selection process, agreed by all stakeholders, that will be applied to a working project archive prior to its transfer into curatorial care as the archaeological archive.